tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 baseline.
 This indicates that, compared to the kWh condition, participants in both the Percentage and USD conditions were more likely to produce plans that fell into higher error categories.
-Moreover, the odds ratios (see Table 3) suggest that the USD condition led to a notably higher likelihood of large errors compared to the kWh baseline (OR = 22.9), while the Percentage condition also demonstrated increased odds (OR = 4.2) but was somewhat less detrimental to accuracy than USD.
+Moreover, the odds ratios (see <a href="#tbl-s1-ord" class="quarto-xref">Table 4</a>) suggest that the USD condition led to a notably higher likelihood of large errors compared to the kWh baseline (OR = 22.9), while the Percentage condition also demonstrated increased odds (OR = 4.2) but was somewhat less detrimental to accuracy than USD.
 These results align with our descriptive findings and further clarify that framing the target reductions in absolute kWh units may facilitate significantly more accurate planning.
-Posterior predictive checks showed that the ordinal model provided a reasonable fit to the observed data (see <a href="#fig-s1-ppd" class="quarto-xref">Figure 3</a>).
+To evaluate the descriptive adequacy of our statistical model, we performed posterior predictive checks, a standard Bayesian technique wherein data simulated from the fitted ordinal model are compared against the observed data.
+As shown in
+<a href="#fig-s1-ppd" class="quarto-xref">Figure 3</a>, which compares
+the observed proportions of participant responses for each accuracy level (represented by bars) to the models predicted proportions (represented by points).
+The close correspondence between the observed bars and predicted points across different accuracy levels and reference class conditions suggests that the model adequately captures the patterns in the observed data.

 ``` r
 pp_check(ordinal_model_s1, type = "bars_grouped", group="refClass", fatten = 2) +